Horace Gray: United States Supreme Court

 Gray was also the author of the 1898 case United States v.
 Wong Kim Ark, ruling that "a child born in the United States, of parents of Chinese descent, who, at the time of his birth, are subjects of the Emperor of China, but have a permanent domicil and residence in the United States, and are there carrying on business, and are not employed in any diplomatic or official capacity under the Emperor of China, becomes at the time of his birth a citizen of the United States.".

 He joined the majority in Pollock v.
 Farmers' Loan & Trust Co.
 (1895), a 5–4 ruling that the unapportioned income taxes on interest, dividends and rents imposed by the Income Tax Act of 1894 were unconstitutional.
 This case was heard twice, though only the second hearing resulted in a decision; the justices, feeling that the opinions written had not adequately explained their view of the situation, wished to rehear the case.
 After the first hearing, Gray wrote that he sided with the defendant (Farmer's Loan & Trust), arguing that the tax was indeed constitutional.
 He was in the minority, however.
 After the second hearing, Gray changed his stance, joining with the majority in favor of the plaintiff.
 He also sided with the majority in Plessy v.
 Ferguson (1896), a 7–1 ruling that upheld the constitutionality of racial segregation laws for public facilities as long as the segregated facilities were equal in quality.

 Gray served on the US Supreme Court for over 20 years, until his death on September 15, 1902.
-He was succeeded by a fellow Massachusetts native, Oliver Wendell Holmes, Jr., who, like Gray, previously served on the Massachusetts Supreme Judicial Court.
+He was succeeded by a fellow Massachusetts native, Oliver Wendell Holmes Jr., who, like Gray, previously served on the Massachusetts Supreme Judicial Court.

 Personal life

 He was elected a member of the American Antiquarian Society in 1860, and in 1866, was elected a Fellow of the American Academy of Arts and Sciences.
 In 1889, Gray married Jane Matthews (1860–1949), daughter of fellow associate justice Stanley Matthews.

 Gray's half-brother, John Chipman Gray, was long-time professor at Harvard Law School, and is noted for his formative text on the rule against perpetuities.

-He is buried in Mount Auburn Cemetery in Middlesex County, Massachusetts.
+Horace Gray is buried in Mount Auburn Cemetery in Middlesex County, Massachusetts.
 His home in Washington, D.C. later became the site of the Third Church of Christ, Scientist, which was demolished in 2014.

+Legacy

+The World War II Liberty Ship SS Horace Gray was named in his honor.